London property no longer looks so safe

 Property company share prices show London's premium too.

-London specialists Derwent London, Great Portland and Shaftesbury trade at premiums to net asset value forecasts of about 14 percent, 8 percent and 11 percent respectively, according to Investec figures.
+London specialists Derwent London (DLN.L), Great Portland (GPOR.L) and Shaftesbury (SHB.L) trade at premiums to net asset value forecasts of about 14 percent, 8 percent and 11 percent respectively, according to Investec figures.

-In a sign of the interest outside London, billionaire investor George Soros last month built a stake of over 5 percent in Development Securities.
+In a sign of the interest outside London, billionaire investor George Soros last month built a stake of over 5 percent in Development Securities DSC.L.

-Axa is raising 1 billion pounds to buy property across Britain on long leases, Aviva Investors is also looking in British regions and JP Morgan cites better opportunities away from London's most popular districts.
+Axa (AXAF.PA) is raising 1 billion pounds to buy property across Britain on long leases, Aviva Investors (AV.L) is also looking in British regions and JP Morgan (JPM.N) cites better opportunities away from London's most popular districts.

 Beyond Britain, there is also growing interest in some of the very regions from which money flowed into London in search of safety.
 In cities such as Milan and Madrid, the best shopping centres can command yields of as much as 6.75 percent.